 GRS: Geo-redundant (Secondary region replication of data with the highest availability)

 Blob (Binary Large Object) is designed by Microsoft Azure developers to handle unstructured data of small to massive amounts.
 It can store binary large objects composed of unstructured data, which may include images, text, videos, metadata, and the list goes on.
-Blobs are stored on azure accounts but in directory-like folders, also called containers, as they contain the data in them.
+Blobs are stored on azure portal accounts but in azure active directory-like folders, also called containers, as they contain the data in them.
 Moreover, you can control the security parameters of the stored data at the container level and set the default behavior for better management.

 This type of blob is optimized to upload and store a large amount of data efficiently, and each block blob can be managed individually.
 Each block blob is identified through an ID and comprises up to 50,000 blocks.
 Moreover, each block blob’s size can vary from the other, and it can be maximized to an extent permissible by the blob storage version in use.
 Block Blobs are capable of storing up to 190.7 TiB (thread information block) data.